 Blaenavon town centre

 Blaenavon is one of Wales’ highest towns, which is almost 1378ft (420m) above sea level.
-Although it is a small town, there is a range of independent shops selling gifts, ceramics, local produce, books and jewellery including Artie Craftie – an award winning retailer, and Blaenavon Cheddar Company where your clients can enjoy a 45min talk and cheese tasting session, or a full day including lunch - with free lunch for the driver (pre-booking required).
+Although it is a small town, there is a range of independent shops selling gifts, ceramics, local produce, books and jewellery including Artie Craftie – an award winning retailer, and Blaenafon Cheddar Company where your clients can enjoy a 45min talk and cheese tasting session, or a full day including lunch - with free lunch for the driver (pre-booking required).

 The refurbished Blaenavon Workmens Hall is a fine example of a miners’ institute housing a museum, 350 seat auditorium, 69 seat cinema, snooker room, bar and meeting room.
 It can be visited by prior appointment.
 The museum holds a collection of the novelist, Alexander Cordell’s personal effects, including his writing desk.
 He immortalised the people who lived and worked in Blaenavon.